They say…

 Asterisks indicate the new entries, most of which have opened since the book went to press.
 A couple were in the book but not in the original Top 25.
 I’ve had to drop some venues from the list – not because they have fallen in quality individually, but to make space for others I now consider more deserving of a place.

-The list represents a personal choice and wasn’t drawn up according to any formal scoring or assessment, but I feel confident that in visiting all these pubs and bars in turn you’d be treating yourself to a beer experience few other cities in the world could rival.
+The list represents a personal choice and wasn’t drawn up according to any formal scoring or assessment, but I feel confident that in visiting all these and bars in turn you’d be treating yourself to a beer experience few other cities in the world could rival.
 If you choose to test this suggestion, please bear in mind the Chief Medical Officers’ guidelines on alcohol consumption and ensure you build in some alcohol-free days.

-If you have you have any comments, objections or suggestions of other pubs that should have been there, I’d be delighted to hear from you.
+If you have you have any comments, objections or suggestions of other that should have been there, I’d be delighted to hear from you.

 The list is included in the July 2012 ‘Games Time’ PDF update of the guide on my London page.